 Significant weight loss can be achieved when Xenical is taken with a low fat, reduced-calorie diet.
 The digestive side effects can be unpleasant, but they are likely to settle within a few weeks.
 If you are committed to eating healthily and taking medication long-term, Xenical could be the right choice for you.

 Before making a decision, you may find it helpful to learn more about the other obesity management drugs available on prescription and over the counter.
+You can also read our in-depth comparison of Xenical vs phentermine.

 1. US Food and Drug Administration (Orlistat Approval).